Romans

 Romans 1:25

-They exchanged the truth of God for a lie, and worshiped and served created things rather than the Creator - who is forever praised.
+They have exchanged the truth of God for falsehood, by worshipping and serving created things, rather than the Creator - praised be he for ever.
 Amen.

 Romans 1:26 & 27